nielskee/draft-articles/tech-hiring-pt1.md

 things, and to form a view on what approaches work for their field or technology<sup>[2](#fn2)</sup>.
 Again, trust them, don't manage them.

-You need to make it clear that you support a culture of learning in your organisation, and that you encourage informal learning, pairing and mentoring.
-Make sure you also support it with more than just words by building learning time into the working week.
+If you're a technical manager, you should communicate that you support learning and mentoring in your organisation, and back those words with real commitment by building learning time into the working week.
+If the team isn't already practicing pair programming, help them to start.
+It's one of the most effective ways for new developers to get up to speed.

 None of these things need to be part of a formal performance process, and none of them need any kind of coordination by a central learning